chenwenyan/wychen.github.io/README.md

 ## Welcome to my personal blog
-The website record my thougts and what i have learning anywhere about coding.
+The website record my thougts and what i learn anywhere about coding.